Wesak: Buddha's Birthday & the Shamballa Gathering

 3.In the room where you meditate, place a crystal bowl full of water on the altar or nearby you.
 Light a candle and some incense if you have these available.
 Play some appropriate spiritual music the evening of the Wesak Full Moon.
 Meditate during the evening hours whenever you have the time to do so.

-In 2017, the Wesak Full Moon occurs on Wednesday May 10 at 5:42 PM Eastern Daylight Time, or 2:42 PM Pacific Daylight Time.
+In 2020, the Wesak Full Moon occurs on Thursday May 7 at 6:45 AM Eastern Daylight Time.

 Fifteen to thirty minutes prior to this time, at the latest, try to be sitting in meditation.
 Connect with your spiritual guides and teachers, and with inner spiritual guidance.
 Ask for help with any and all issues you are currently addressing.
 Ask to be graced with guidance that will help you understand what is to come in the next year, and how you can be of maximum service in the world.